 “He believed he was alone in the Garden when he spotted a Western Tanager which had no business in this area.
 He looked around excitedly to fine someone to vouch for his identification and called to a man who appeared nearby --Western tanager!
 Western Tanager!!.
 The man disappeared hurriedly and Mr. Eastman didn’t know whether the man was an escapee from Stillwater [State Prison] or thought he was.”

-Reference: Minutes of The Board of Directors and other documents of the Friends of the Wild Flower Garden, Inc.; Whitfish Bay Historical Group; books cited above; Illinois Natural History Survey.
+Reference: Minutes of The Board of Directors and other documents of the Friends of the Wild Flower Garden, Inc.; Whitefish Bay Historical Group; books cited above; Illinois Natural History Survey and many newspaper accounts.

 Text by Gary Bebeau.